University of Lynchburg Achievements in the Liberal Arts

 The Belk Astronomical Observatory is built at one of the highest points on the Claytor Nature Study Center property (approximately 960 feet above sea level) and benefits from a virtually unobstructed view of the entire night sky along the full horizon.

-The installation of the 20-inch Truss Ritchey-Chrétien telescope provides Lynchburg College with one of the best-equipped observatories in the state.
+The installation of the 20-inch Truss Ritchey-Chrétien telescope provides University of Lynchburg with one of the best-equipped observatories in the state.

 Contact: Greg Eaton ()